Getting Your Value

 Where to Find Comparables

-Starting soon, my site will also offer sold data.
-If they are not there yet reach out to me and I will send you comparables for your property.
+If sold comps are not there yet reach out to me and I will send you comparables for your property if you are selling in Virginia.

 If you find sold property data, the best ones will have photos of the property interior and exterior from when the home was marketed.